 Why do we still have pennies?

 So why do we need it now?
-The debate has raged for years, and yet we still cling to the penny.
+The debate has raged for years, with detractors making various arguments against it -- including the fact that it costs more than a penny to make a penny -- and yet we still cling to the penny.

 In honor of Abraham Lincoln’s birthday, let's take a look back at the coin that bears his image (including seven facts and two baseless superstitions):

-- The 1787 penny (which obviously would not have featured Abe Lincoln’s bearded visage) was reportedly designed by Benjamin Franklin and bore the image of a sundial, the sun and the words "Mind Your Business" on one side and a chain of 13 links (one for each of the original colonies) around the motto “We Are One.”
+- The 1793 penny (which obviously would not have featured Abe Lincoln’s bearded visage) was reportedly designed by Benjamin Franklin in 1787 and bore the image of a sundial, the sun and the words "Mind Your Business" on one side and a chain of 13 links (one for each of the original colonies) around the motto “We Are One.”

 - President Theodore Roosevelt introduced the Lincoln penny in 1909 in honor of the 100th anniversary of Lincoln’s birth.
 It was the first American coin to feature the likeness of a real person.